Skip to content

 Frequently Asked Questions

 AI dental patient reactivation is an automated system that identifies inactive patients from your PMS, scores them by likelihood of return, and sends personalized outreach across SMS, email, and AI phone calls.
-The goal is to bring patients back without staff manually building lists or making calls.
+Platforms like DentiVoice handle the entire pipeline so the front desk does not have to manually build lists or make outbound calls.

 Yes, if the platform provides a signed Business Associate Agreement and encrypts all patient data in transit and at rest.
 Messages referencing specific treatments must travel through secure channels.
 Never pick a platform that won't sign a BAA or store PHI in non-encrypted databases.

 The AI connects to your PMS through an API integration and reads appointment history, treatment plans, recall schedules, and contact data in real time.
+DentiVoice integrates natively with major dental PMS systems.
 When a patient crosses the inactivity threshold, they automatically enter the reactivation pipeline.
-When they book, they automatically exit it.
+When they book the appointment, they automatically exit it.

 AI handles the high-volume, repeatable work of identifying, contacting, and scheduling inactive patients.
 Recall coordinators shift toward higher-value work: relationship building with complex cases, treatment plan follow-up, and managing the patients who need a human voice before rebooking.